ctphoenix/Python-Course-Material/chapter5.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:68c6754822
 ## Exercise 2

-In these exercises, we will analyse a dataset consisting of many different wines classified into "high quality" and "low quality", and will use K-nearest neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.
+In this homework, we will analyze a dataset consisting of an assortment of wines classified into "high quality" and "low quality", and will use k-Nearest Neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
 - The dataset remains stored as `data`.
 It contains a variable called `is_red`, making `color` redundant.
 Drop the color variable from the dataset, and save the new dataset as `numeric_data`.